MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/performance-profiler-overview.md

     > [!TIP]
     > To get the most accurate results, you should start and stop the recording of the slow process as close to you experience the performance issues.
 4. When ready, press the **Start** button in the **Performance Profiler** page, and then perform the process that you want to record.
 When you're done, press the **Stop** button.
   The profiler has now recorded the process and displays the results under **Active Apps**, where you can aggregate by **App Name** or **App Publisher**.
 For more information, see [Analyzing high-level results](performance-profiler-overview.md#analyzing-high-level-results).
-5. Toggle the **Show technical information** button to show the time spent and the call tree.
+Toggle the **Show technical information** button to show the time spent and the call tree.
 To drill down into this data, see [Viewing advanced results](performance-profiler-overview.md#viewing-advanced-results).

 ## Analyzing high-level results

 After you record a snapshot you'll get two types of insights:

-* The **Active Apps** chart shows how much faster the process could be if you remove each app.
+* The **Active Apps** chart shows the apps that where active during the recording of the profile.
+They were either running or called other apps.
+The duration represents the time you might save by removing an app.
-* The **Time Spent** chart shows how many milliseconds each app took to complete its part.
-This chart is available if you turn on the **Show technical information** toggle.

-You can use the **App Name** and **App Publisher** actions to filter the charts, for example, to view the performance of apps from a particular publisher.
+You can use the **App Name** and **App Publisher** actions to filter the charts to view the aggregated time spent per publisher, and across multiple apps from a publisher.

 <!-- screenshot -->